SteiningerSebastian/SteiningerScripts/LLM Prompting Foundations for Responsible Use.md

 - **Outdated Knowledge:** LLMs are trained on datasets up to a certain point in time.
 They do not have real-time access to the internet or recent events unless specifically integrated with external tools.
 This means their knowledge can become stale.
 - **Prompt Sensitivity:** Minor changes in phrasing, word order, or even punctuation within a prompt can sometimes lead to drastically different outputs.
 This "brittleness" makes consistent results challenging and highlights the art of prompt engineering.
 - **Privacy Concerns:** Any sensitive or confidential information included in a prompt becomes part of the data processed by the LLM, potentially raising privacy and data security risks depending on the model provider's policies.

+>- LLMs **generate human-like text** by **predicting word sequences**.
+>- Their main **strengths** are **text generation, summarization, and translation**.
+>- Key **limitations** include **hallucinations** (making up facts) and **biases** from training data.
+>- They also have a **limited context window** and struggle with **complex reasoning**.

 # Fundamentals of Prompt Engineering
 ## Defining Prompt Engineering

-**Prompt engineering** is the discipline of **designing and refining inputs (prompts)** for Large Language Models to guide their behavior and generate desired outputs.
+**Prompt engineering** is the discipline of **designing and refining inputs (prompts)** for Large Language Models to **guide their behavior** and generate desired outputs.
 It's not about programming the model's internal functions, but rather about **strategically crafting the text that you give the model** to achieve a specific goal.
 ### The Art and Science of Crafting Effective Prompts
 Prompt engineering combines elements of both **art and science**:

-- **The Art:** This aspect involves **intuition**, **creativity**, and an **understanding of language nuances**.
+- **Intuition & Creativity**:** This aspect involves **intuition**, **creativity**, and an **understanding of language nuances**.
 It's about finding the right phrasing, tone, and structure that resonates best with the LLM, often through experimentation and trial and error.
 Think of it as knowing how to ask the right questions to get the best answers from a highly knowledgeable but sometimes ambiguous expert.
 This includes:
 	- **Understanding intent:** Translating complex human needs into clear, unambiguous instructions for an LLM.
     - **Creative phrasing:** Discovering the specific words or analogies that unlock the desired output.
     - **Iterative refinement:** The ability to experiment, learn from outputs, and adjust your approach.

-- **The Science:** This aspect involves a more systematic and analytical approach.
+- **Systematic & Analytical :** This aspect involves a more systematic and analytical approach.
 It draws on principles of linguistics, cognitive science, and even computational thinking.
 It's about understanding how LLMs process information, their limitations, and employing structured techniques to achieve consistent and predictable results.
 This includes:
     - **Systematic testing:** Applying different prompt variations to observe and measure their impact.
     - **Pattern recognition:** Identifying which prompt structures or elements consistently lead to better performance for certain tasks.
     - **Leveraging advanced techniques:** Applying established methods like Chain-of-Thought or few-shot examples.